What is Gentle Somatic Yoga®?

 Instead of stretching muscles, GSY utilizes the technique of pandiculation to reprogram muscles to their most optimal length in a resting position.
 The restorative sequences, called Somatic Movement Flows®, are ideal for unwinding stiffness, pain and postural imbalances, and can significantly increase flexibility through brain-to-muscle re-education.
 From this place of new-found freedom, we naturally return to our generative state of peace and well-being.

-GSY has been synthesized by Integrative Therapist and Yoga Teacher James Knight, E-RYT, CHSE.
-This progressive method is the synergy of Hanna Somatic Education, hatha yoga, meditation, and Core Energetics (body-oriented psychotherapy), as well as principles ascribed to quantum mechanics.
-James’ creation has been inspired from the work of Eleanor Criswell, Thomas Hanna, Moshe Feldenkrais, Lawrence Gold, Tom Myers, John Pierrakos, Toni Petrinovich, as well as others.
+GSY has been synthesized by Movement Educator and Yoga Teacher James Knight, E-RYT, CHSE.
+His progressive method is the synergy of Hanna Somatic Education, hatha yoga, meditation, and Core Energetics (body-oriented psychotherapy), as well as principles ascribed to quantum mechanics.
+James’ creation has been inspired from the work of Eleanor Criswell Hanna, Thomas Hanna, Moshe Feldenkrais, Lawrence Gold, Tom Myers, John Pierrakos, Toni Petrinovich, as well as others.

 GSY has helped diminish, correct, and/or eliminate symptoms from these conditions:

 |· Chronic Lower Back Pain||· Poor Posture||· Sciatica|

 |· Stiff Neck & Shoulders||· Muscle Spasms||· Arthritis|

 |· PTSD||· Hamstring Tightness||.
 And many more…|